-The first two years of the TGPC saw adoption of rules to fulfill statutory mandates, development of the first Texas State Management Plan for Agricultural Chemicals in Ground Water, and an update of the Texas Groundwater Protection Strategy.
+The first two years of the TGPC saw adoption of rules to fulfill statutory mandates and the development of the first Texas State Management Plan for Agricultural Chemicals in Ground Water.
 The first Joint Groundwater Monitoring and Contamination Report was published, listing 2,244 cases of groundwater contamination.